garpofficial/garp.readthedocs.io/docs/index.md

 # Welcome to the GARP documentation
+## What is GARP?

 GARP is a game resolution protocol for Ethereum based cryptocurrencies.
+It will allow games to offer a waged gameplay in any of the supported crypto currencies.
+It builds a bridge between game and game developers to crypto communities.

+This bridge is realized via the GARP API and is documented here.

+## How does it work?
+Games close typically with a result or score.
+That score is registered and then at a selected point the game resolution is done and the waged coins are paid back according to a certain key.

+The game resolution and the redistribution of the wage currencies is done per currency and after a game developer defined key and consists of 3 components:

+- Game developer reward
+- Gamer reward (the five highest ranked players are rewarded)
+- A network fee (0%-2.5%)

+The first two elements are determined by the developer at game configuration on the portal.

+An example:
+Player 1 plays 5 games with Atheios (ATH), a player 2 plays 5 games with ETHO.
+The first ranked scores will be then rewarded.
+Let assume player 1 is on the first 5 places.
+The following will happen:- The developer will get for the game periode 1 ATH and 1 ETHO, the remaining 4 ATH and 4 ETHO will go to the player 1 (here we assume a network fee of 0% and that 20% go to the developer)

+## What currencies are supported?
 Currently we have support for the following currencies:

 * Atheios